DarshanPangare/2021Fall_finals/README.md

 2. Unpredictable temperature and weather variations

 3. Natural disasters or calamities destroy the harvested produce, resulting in lower supply and higher demand.

+Datasets:

+All the data files used in the program can be found on the below link: One would need to download these files to run the code on their local machine.

+1. Global food prices dataset: https://www.kaggle.com/jboysen/global-food-prices

+2. Food prices dataset for United State: https://www.fao.org/faostat/en/#data/PP

+3. Storm dataset for various years: https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/